katelyn98/katelyn98.github.io/_projects/bikes_pgh.md

 Currently as a side project with [Dr. Nik Matelero](), [Dr. Sarah Fox](), and [Dr. Patrick Carrington](), I have been scraping Twitter to fetch tweets talking about the new electric scooters offered in Pittsburgh.
 The tweets are connected to a google spreadsheet and will eventually be automatically scraped once every day.
 The scraper also grabs videos and images to include in the database.

-From a very preliminary analysis, I identified several themes from the tweets including unusual or illegal uses, disrepect or damage of scotters, scooter accidents, and affordability.
+From a very preliminary analysis, I identified several themes from the tweets including *unusual or illegal uses*, *disrepect or damage of scotters*, *scooter accidents*, and *affordability*.

 In the future, I hope to continue coding out the rest of the tweet database and create a UI for city officials in any city to get a real-time understanding of what the public thinks about new transportation resources deployed.